Relintai/pandemonium_engine_docs/03_usage/13_platform/android/01_android_plugin.md

 At its core, a Pandemonium Android plugin is a `Android archive library ( https://developer.android.com/studio/projects/android-library#aar-contents )` (*aar* archive file) with the following caveats:

-- The library must have a dependency on the Pandemonium engine library (`pandemonium-lib.<version>.<status>.aar`).
+- The library must have a dependency on the Pandemonium engine library (`pandemonium-lib.&lt;version>.&lt;status>.aar`).
 A stable version is made available for each Pandemonium release on the `Pandemonium download page ( https://pandemoniumengine.org/download )`.
-- The library must include a specifically configured `<meta-data )` tag in its manifest file.
+- The library must include a specifically configured `&lt;meta-data&gt;` tag in its manifest file.

 #### Building an Android plugin